Visit

 Concerned with cultural and artistic education, the museum offers guided tours consistent with the students’ curriculum in history, civics and art history.

 A cultural mediator accompanies the children on a thematic discovery of the museum collections.
 Guided tours are free and last around one hour.
-They are offered on Wednesdays from 2 to 5 p.m., and on Fridays from 9 to 5 p.m.
+They are offered from Tuesday to Friday, 9 to 5 p.m

 Contact : laurent.gassier@legiondhonneur.fr